 All tree pruning should be undertaken with a high level of understanding of how the tree will respond to each cut that is made.
 Improper trimming and lopping can cause damage that can be irreversible and have a detrimental effect on the tree’s life span.

 Example of Tree Pruning Works In Manchester & Stockport

 The pruning of trees can be a very dangerous operation and should be undertaken by a qualified and experienced tree surgeon.
 If the target cannot be reached from ground level, then the employment of a professional company is by far the safest choice for your own personal safety, other members of the public, your property and the health of your trees.

-As a professional Arboricultural Association approved tree surgeon, Myers Tree Care is fully qualified to advise on the correct course of action needed to improve the health, safety and aesthetics of your trees.
+As a professional Arboricultural Association approved tree surgeon in Stockport, Myers Tree Care is fully qualified to advise on the correct course of action needed to improve the health, safety and aesthetics of your trees.

 Why are trees pruned?

 Because each cut has the potential to change the growth of the tree, no branch should be removed or clipped without good reason.
 Common reasons for pruning are to remove dead wood, rubbing or crossing branches, to eliminate contact with structures or to eliminate hazards.

 Trees are also trimmed to increase light levels below the canopy, increase air penetration and to reduce leverage on the structure of the tree.
 In most cases, trees are pruned as a corrective or preventative measure and this work should be undertaken by a qualified and approved tree surgeon if the best interests of the tree are to be ensured.